iworks/simple-password-policy/readme.txt

 == Description ==

+Enhance the security of your WordPress site with the Simple Password Policy plugin.
+This straightforward tool allows you to enforce robust password policies for all users, significantly improving your site's protection against unauthorized access and password guessing attacks.

+= Key Features =

+* **Password Length Requirement**: Set a minimum length for passwords to prevent short, easily guessable passwords.
+* **Character Variety**: Require passwords to include a mix of uppercase and lowercase letters, numbers, and special characters.
+* **Password Expiration**: Set passwords to expire after a specified period, prompting users to update their passwords regularly.

+= Benefits =

+* **Improved Security**: Protect your site from brute-force attacks and unauthorized access by enforcing strong password policies.
+* **Compliance**: Meet security standards by implementing robust password policies.
+* **User Guidance**: Help users create strong, unique passwords with clear instructions.

 = GitHub =

 The Simple Password Policy plugin is available also on [GitHub - Simple Password Policy](https://github.com/iworks/simple-password-policy).